 Of course, this can vary depending on the species.
 For example, gray squirrels begin foraging before the sun comes up.
 Whereas, if you are hunting fox squirrels, they are most active between the second and fourth hours after dawn.

 Red, gray and fox squirrels all have a preference for clear, sunny weather, which is when they will spend most of their time in the treetops.
 If you want to catch bushytails on the ground, wait until there is a little fog or a slight drizzle, as they use the elements for protection and keep close to the base of the trees.

 The right weapon choice can make the difference between a successful hunt and going home empty-handed.
 Some of the best options include:

 Due to the large spread of a shotgun shell, you have a greater chance of hitting your target without damaging the meat, making them the right choice for beginners.
 You can further minimize the damage to your target by choosing the right shotgun.
-A shorter barrel offers greater accuracy, and .410-gauge shells are ideal.
-If you use 20- or 12-gauge shells, be prepared to spend some time picking pellets out of the meat.
+Youngsters prefer the light recoil of a .410-gauge shotgun with a short barrel.
+It is easy to carry and has a light recoil.
+If you choose to use a 20- or 12-gauge shotgun, use the lightest load you can buy.
+Even then, be prepared to spend some time picking pellets out of the meat.